Tips for Keeping your

 Lynn is a registered and licensed Dietitian/Nutritionist and holds a Master’s degree in Exercise Physiology.
 Previously, she worked for a cardiologist conducting clinical research in foods and pharmaceuticals and has published some of this work in the Journal of the American Medical Association.
 She also previously worked in nutrition communications at McDonald’s Corporation in Oak Brook, IL.

 Lynn's faith in God is central to all she does and she knows that none of this would be possible without His daily guidance and help.

 My Position on Nutrition

 All foods can fit into a healthy diet.
-It’s all about balance.
-My focus in feeding my family has three main nutritional goals: increase fruits & vegetables, increase the amount of whole grains, and ensure three daily servings of dairy foods (or a calcium-rich substitute), and distribute lean protein evenly across all three meals.
+It’s about balance.
+My focus in feeding my family has four main nutritional goals: increase fruits & vegetables, replace refined carbohydrates with whole grains, ensure three daily servings of dairy foods (or a calcium-rich substitute), and distribute lean protein evenly across all three meals.

 Many chronic health problems including heart disease, cancer, diabetes, obesity, and osteoporosis can be prevented with a diet resembling these goals.
-These dietary principles track the 2015-2020 U.S. Dietary Guidelines and the recommendations of MyPlate from the U.S. Department of Agriculture.
+These dietary principles track with the 2020-2025 U.S. Dietary Guidelines and the recommendations of MyPlate from the U.S. Department of Agriculture.